giocalitri/calichat/README.md

 ```
 Then edit the .env file and set `SERVER_BASE_NAME` to your own local url (by default it is `calichat.local`).

-Add an entry to your `/etc/hosts` to resolve `calichat.local` (or your local name) to the IP where docker is running.
-Note: if you run docker-machine, the IP is NOT 127.0.0.1

 Build the containers and run the app
 ```
 docker-compose build